dottorepie/a-generative-spatial-sound-cosmography/README.md

 drive: distortion and softclip gain multiplier

-c: tonal range of fundamental, inverse as tonal range of spectrum synthesis
+c: tonal range of fundamental, inverse as tonal range of spectrum synthesis.
+Conceptually a tonal index 0 corresponds to cosmic heatdeath scenario and spacetime at its max dynamic range ,as in contrary a tonal maximum and high octave tonal index corresponds to a bigbang setting with dynamic range being shorter and much more compressed.
+In the first range index scenario fundamental is low and energy scalar is high (compressed mass, longer distances), while on the high range, fundamental is high, spatial parameters have less numeric range energy scalar is low (compressed kinetic 'mass', energy)

 az: azimuth angle for spatial data tensor